Joseph Beuys: Art market

 The first works Franz Joseph and Hans van der Grinten bought from Joseph Beuys in 1951 cost about €10 each in 2021 currency.
 Beginning with small woodcuts, they purchased about 4,000 works, creating the largest Beuys collection in the world.
 In 1967, the 'Beuys Block', a group of first works, was purchased by the collector Karl Ströher in Darmstadt (now part of the Hessisches Landesmuseum).

-Beuys' artworks have fluctuated in price in the years since his death, sometimes even failing to reach bid minimums.
-At auction, the top price paid (so far) for a Beuys work is $900,000 (hammer price) for a bronze sculpture titled Bett (Corsett, 1949/50) at Sotheby's New York in May 2008.
+Beuys's artworks have fluctuated in price in the years since his death, sometimes even failing to reach bid minimums.
+A bronze sculpture titled Bett (Corsett, 1949/50) sold for US$900,000 (hammer price) at Sotheby's New York in May 2008, a record.
 His Schlitten (Sled, 1969) sold for $314,500 at Phillips de Pury & Company, New York, in April 2012.
 At the same auction, a Filzanzug (Felt Suit, 1970) sold for $96,100.
 This surpassed the previous auction record for a Filzanzug, 62,000 euros (US$91,381.80) at Kunsthaus Lempertz (Cologne, Germany) in November 2007.
+Details and prices of Beuys's works sold at auction are listed by Artsy.

 The artist produced over 600 original multiples in his lifetime.
 Large sets of multiples are in the collections of the Pinakothek der Moderne in Munich, Germany, Harvard University Art Museums in Cambridge, Massachusetts, the Walker Art Center in Minneapolis, and the Kunstmuseum Bonn, Germany.
 In 2006, the Broad Art Foundation in Los Angeles acquired 570 multiples by Beuys, including a Filzanzug and a Schlitten, thereby becoming the most complete collection of Beuys works in the United States and among the largest collections of Beuys multiples in the world.